ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 dim b as double = Val("2.1E+30xa211")
 ```

-Val can be used to convert integer numbers in binary / octal / hexadecimal format, if they have the relevant identifier ("&B" / "&O" / "&H") prefixed, for example: Val("&HFF") returns 255.
+`val` can be used to convert integer numbers in binary / octal / hexadecimal format, if they have the relevant identifier ("&B" / "&O" / "&H") prefixed, for example: val("&HFF") returns 255.

 ```
 print val("&B11100101")